-Simulations for producers of other mineral and agricultural commodities, and further details, are available in Frankel (2002), or electronically at: http://ksghome.harvard.edu/~.jfrankel.academic.ksg/counterfactual/rank\price.html Simulated Debt/Export ratios are reported as Table Set V.
+Simulations for producers of other mineral and agricultural commodities, and further details, are available in Frankel (2002), or electronically at: http://ksghome.harvard.edu/~.jfrankel.academic.ksg/counterfactual/rank_price.html Simulated Debt/Export ratios are reported as Table Set V.

-the debt stock.
-But in the second and subsequent periods, the higher or lower debt stock is assumed to imply proportionately higher or lower interest payments, which are added into the current account, that is, the change in next period's international investment position.
+into the current account, that is, the change in next period's international investment position.
 These assumptions could of course be made more elaborate.